T2202 Tuition and Education Tax Credit Receipt

 #6 - Why does the amount on my tax receipt not equal to the tuition I paid for the year?

-Your tax receipt is produced based on when you attended MITT, and not when you paid your tuition.
-For example, if you paid in 2018 for classes that started in 2019, you will only receive a T2202 for the 2019 tax year.
+Your tax receipt is based on the dates you attended MITT, and not when you paid your tuition.
+For example, if you paid in 2021 for classes that started in 2022, you will only receive a T2202 for the 2022 tax year.

-If you attended MITT over multiple tax years, your tuition amount will be spread out over both years based on the number of days/months attended in each year.
-You will have a T2202 tax form for each calendar year you attended courses, with some tuition on one and some tuition on the other.
+If you attended MITT over multiple tax years, your tuition amount is spread over both years based on the number of days/months attended in each year.
+You will have a T2202 tax form for each calendar year you attended courses, with a portion of the tuition amount on one form and the balance on the other.

 Your application and infrastructure/technology fees are included on the tax receipt in the year that you started your program.